abubake/WaterLinked-Underwater-GPS-G2/README.md

 ## Connect the locator

 Now the locator needs to be connected to whatever you will be tracking the location of.
 For our case, it is the GOPRO Hero 9 that we are tracking the location of as we record video.
-So, The locator needs to be mounted on a GOPRO pole near where the GOPRO will be mounted.
+So, the locator needs to be mounted on a GOPRO pole near where the GOPRO will be mounted.
 I recommend for easy mounting using zipties and or elastic bands to ensure it stays connected.
 See image below for example.

 ![image](https://user-images.githubusercontent.com/32299736/143945390-177a552b-26db-450d-b898-5e442dc0139e.png)